opendocsg/slw-judgments-backfill/2014_SGHC_191/report.md

 44     On the general principles espoused by the Court of Appeal, I find that the words “ensure that the assets and $90 million funds of Char Yong Dabu Association do not fall into the hands of outsiders” were not defamatory and were merely made to alert CYA members to such a future possibility.
 The words “to better safeguard” might just be a call for improvement.
 This is not necessarily premised upon the fact that the circumstances at that time were unsatisfactory.
 Improvements could still be made even if the circumstances were satisfactory.

 45     The above interpretation is also supported by the circumstances.
 The management and control of the $90m fund in the context of the election are relevant.
-This holistic approach is recommended by the Court of Appeal in _Jeyasegaram David (alias David Gerald Jeyasegaram) v Ban Song Long David_ [2005] 2 SLR(R) 712 _(“Jeyasegaram David”)_ at [27]:
+This holistic approach is recommended by the Court of Appeal in _Jeyasegaram David (alias David Gerald Jeyasegaram) v Ban Song Long David_ <span class="citation">[2005] 2 SLR(R) 712</span> _(“Jeyasegaram David”)_ at [27]:

  In determining the meaning of the words alleged to be defamatory, a holistic approach had to be adopted , as it was the broad impression conveyed by the alleged libel that fell to be considered, and not the meaning of each word or sentence under analysis.